 Subsequent depreciation entries will add to the total of accumulated depreciation.
 A complete record of depreciation for the asset can be seen by clicking on the blue

-Accumulated depreciation balance for an asset in the Fixed Assets tab:
+Depreciation balance for an asset in the Fixed Assets tab:

-The Summary tab combines accumulated depreciation for all fixed assets.
+By default, the Summary tab combines accumulated depreciation for all fixed assets.
 It displays Fixed assets, accumulated depreciation as a contra asset account (meaning the balance is normally negative).
 This control account is activated automatically when you enable the Fixed Assets tab: